OlavHN/comoyo.github.com/_posts/2012-07-27-backbone-on-websockets.md

 ## Storing data

 In case you're not familiar with localStorage, fear not: you don't need to be.
-It's as simple a key-value store as they come:
+It's as simple a key-value store as they come.

 {% highlight javascript %}
 localStorage.setItem('ourKey', 'someValue')
 localStorage.getItem('ourKey') // => 'someValue'
 {% endhighlight %}

-Let's start by throwing out some sample code.
+This is what the storage part of our adapter looks like:

 {% highlight coffeescript %}
 class Store